|Application deadline:||September intake: May 1; Non EU: Mar 15; Febryary intake: October 1; Non EU: August 15|

 In close dialogue with an academic supervisor you will select an area of interest, identify and formulate a problem that you will tackle in your project.
 Further on you will develop a theoretical and methodological framework for dealing with the issues in focus and carry out an independent exploration presented in a written report.
 This report will serve as the basis for an oral exam at the end of a semester.

 Through this work you will not only study in depth a particular area relevant to your educational profile but will also acquire teamwork skills and the ability to work creatively which are in high-demand in professional situations and will give you a head start on the job market.

 Tailor your own study programme

-The Master's programme in Culture, Communication and Globalization contains four streams of study:
+The MA in Culture, Communication and Globalization provides rich opportunity for creating a degree with a strong personal profile.
+The programme offers four streams of study:

 * International relations and the global order

 You may choose to specialize in one of the study streams mentioned above by following the courses offered within the streams.
 You may also select and follow the courses across the streams designing a broader academic profile in the field of Culture, Communication and Globalization.

 Internship and mobility stay opportunity

 On your third semester of the programme, you can tailor your degree further by choosing an internship in Denmark or in another country.
 This would give you an opportunity to apply the knowledge that you gained through your courses in the hands-on experience of working in an international professional environment.
 Alternatively, you may choose to build upon already acquired knowledge by following for one semester another programme, at Aalborg University or at another university, specializing in your area of study.